atbcb/usab-uswds/webinars/_posts/2023-04-06-questions-and-answers-on-the-ada-and-aba-accessibility-standards.md

   questions that will be addressed: Can clear floor/ground space or turning space overlap other space requirements?
 Can tactile characters and visual characters be provided separately on different signs?
-Do the ADA and ABA Standards permit ramps to be portable after construction as an adaptation? "
+Do the ADA and ABA Standards permit ramps to be portable after construction as an adaptation?
+  Questions can be submitted in advance of the session or can be posed during the live webinar.
+This webinar will include video remote interpreting (VRI) and real-time captioning."
 presenters:
   - sarah-presley
   - scott-windley